Zediogo96/FEUP_FSI/LOGBOOK10.md

 ## 3.1 Preparation: Getting Familiar with the "HTTP Header Live" tool

-In this preparatoty task we just follow the instructions given in the Guidelines section 5.1.
+In this preparatory task we just follow the instructions given in the Guidelines section 5.1.

 ## 3.2 Posting a malicious message to display an alert window